| In the

 had decided to locate, seven miles west of Montrose, the

 town where we landed.
+My mother

 looked around to find a place for herself and children